ouidhi/future_of_genres/Concepts.md

 1. Selecting a model

-Different Kinds of Time Series Forecasting Models
+Different Kinds of Time Series Forecasting Models:

-Here are a few common approaches:

-Naive Forecasting: Assumes future values equal the last observed value.
+- Naive Forecasting: Assumes future values equal the last observed value.

-Moving Average / Exponential Smoothing: Averages out noise, gives weight to recent data.
+- Moving Average / Exponential Smoothing: Averages out noise, gives weight to recent data.

-ARIMA (AutoRegressive Integrated Moving Average): Good for non-seasonal data.
+- ARIMA (AutoRegressive Integrated Moving Average): Good for non-seasonal data.

-SARIMA (Seasonal ARIMA): Extension of ARIMA for seasonal datasets.
+- SARIMA (Seasonal ARIMA): Extension of ARIMA for seasonal datasets.

-Prophet (by Facebook): Handles missing data, seasonality, and holidays.
+- Prophet (by Facebook): Handles missing data, seasonality, and holidays.

-LSTM (Neural Networks): For deep learning approaches to time series.
+- LSTM (Neural Networks): For deep learning approaches to time series.

 Each model has pros and cons based on the complexity and behavior of your data.

 The choice depends on:

-Presence of seasonality
+- Presence of seasonality

-Stationarity
+- Stationarity

-Complexity of the data
+- Complexity of the data

 2. Splitting training and test data

 To validate performance, the dataset is split into:
-Training set: Used to build the model.
+- Training set: Used to build the model.
-Test set: Used to test its prediction power.
+- Test set: Used to test its prediction power.
 This mimics real-world forecasting where future data is unknown.

 3. Evaluating the model performance

 We assess the accuracy of predictions using metrics like:
-MAE (Mean Absolute Error)
+- MAE (Mean Absolute Error)
-RMSE (Root Mean Squared Error)
+- RMSE (Root Mean Squared Error)
-MAPE (Mean Absolute Percentage Error)
+- MAPE (Mean Absolute Percentage Error)
 Visual comparison between predicted and actual values is also crucial.

-4. Plotting the predictions

-5. Creating a forecast for future
+4. Creating a forecast for future

+After validation, the final model is trained on the full dataset to forecast future time periods.

 ## Time-series components

 A given time series is thought to consist of three systematic components including level, trend, seasonality, and one non-systematic component called noise.

 ## ARIMA/ SARIMA Model Forecasting

 ***ARIMA = AR + I + MA***

-AR (Auto-Regressive): Uses past values to predict future values.
+- AR (Auto-Regressive): Uses past values to predict future values.

-I (Integrated): Differencing to make data stationary.
+- I (Integrated): Differencing to make data stationary.

-MA (Moving Average): Models the error of past forecasts.
+- MA (Moving Average): Models the error of past forecasts.

 ***SARIMA = ARIMA + Seasonality***